Menu

 Good to know: Located between Chora and the port β€” a short walk or shuttle to either.
 The infinity pool is the island's best.
 Book well ahead for July–August.
 The restaurant is worth dining at even for non-guests.

-Check prices for Anemi Hotel on Booking.com
+Check prices for Anemi Hotel on Booking.com, or compare options on Agoda.

 Zephyros Hotel